Services Online

 General Functions

-Performs skilled electrical repairs and preventive maintenance duties in an industrial plant environment, major building complex, or water/water reclamation field.
-Installs, trouble shoots and repairs new and existing controls and instrumentation as needed to upgrade and update equipment including incoming electrical services.
+This key position performs skilled electrical repairs and preventive maintenance duties in an industrial plant environment, major building complex, or water and water reclamation field.
+Installs, troubleshoots and repairs new and existing controls and instrumentation to upgrade and update equipment including incoming electrical services.
 Tests motors, generators, lighting and power distribution systems.
-Troubleshoots and repairs variable frequency drives and other motor controls.
-Supervises other technicians/electricians in the repair and maintenance of process equipment and/or building support systems.
+Troubleshoot and repairs variable frequency drives and other motor controls.
+Supervises other technicians/electricians in the repair and maintenance of process equipment and/or building support systems while ensuring adherence to safety procedures/protocols.

-Work is performed under the general direction of a higher level supervisor.
+Work is performed with considerable independence under the supervision of a designated supervisor.
 Performance is reviewed through inspection, reports, meetings and results achieved.

 Representative Duties /Assignments

-• Supervises, trains and participates in the installation of low and medium voltage wiring, installing lights, switches and equipment required to maintain a safe working area or for the restoration of communications systems.
-Repairs and maintains motor control centers up to 12,500 volts.
+• Supervises, trains and participates in the installation of low and medium voltage wiring, lights, switches and equipment required to maintain a safe working area or for the restoration of communications systems.

 • Manages arc flash compliance programs and safety protocols in a live environment.